EUDAT-B2SHARE/dockerize/README.md

 docker-compose up
 ```

+## Troubleshooting

+If you get access right errors from Elasticsearch like `Unable to access 'path.data' (/usr/share/elasticsearch/data/elasticsearch)`
+should create and chown ./data/elasticsearch-data :

+`$ chown 101:101 ./data/elasticsearch-data/`

 ## Usage with B2SHARE configloader

 With B2SHARE v2.3.0 a new configuration loader has been introduced.
 Because of this, all environment variables for b2share image has to start with prefix `B2SHARE_`